approov/quickstart-react-native/FAQ.md

 #### react-native-approov integrate

 Previous versions of this quickstart used a default flow that integrated Approov using this `integate` option.
 If this option is used then configuration files are written into your app package that are read by the Approov integration when it first starts.
-This is still supported, but we recommend that for new integrations you explicitly include the `@approov/react-native-approov` package and add an `ApproovService.initialize` call with your configuration to your app.
+This is still supported, but we recommend that for new integrations you explicitly include the `@approov/react-native-approov` package and use the `ApproovProvider` component as described.
 This provides more flexibility with newer Approov features.

 Integrate Approov into your React Native project using the `integrate` sub-command: